tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/Report/Objective-6-Analysis.md

 - Refund Requests by Delay Length:

 	- The delay range with the most refund requests was between 16 and 30 minutes (233 requests), followed by 6 to 15 minutes (127 requests) and 31 to 60 minutes (107 requests).
-	- Surprisingly, no refund requests were made for delays lasting over 60 minutes.
+	- Surprisingly, no refund requests were made for delays lasting over 60 minutes in this dataset.

 - Cancelled Journeys: